HBOS have halved the minimum repayment amount required each month on an outstanding credit card balance.

 On the other hand, millions of HBOS cardholders won't be affected by the new minimum repayments rules.

-Halifax say that just 11% of their cardholders regularly or occasionally make just the minimum repayment on their credit card debt but they couldn't tell us how many of those cardholders were using a 0% balance transfer or 0% interest on spending offer.
+Halifax say that just 11% of their cardholders regularly or occasionally make just the minimum repayment on their credit card debt but they couldn't tell us how many of those cardholders were using a 0% offer.

 Using such offers to spread repayments means that making the minimum monthly repayment on some occasions doesn't make any difference to the amount of interest paid.
 As long as the whole balance is cleared at the end of the 0% introductory period.